How to Build Confidence When You Feel Behind in Life

 You need one proof point that you can move forward at all.

-Zach reminded me of that when he talked about routines.
+Zach reminded me of this when he talked about routines around big matches.

 “I didn’t try to do too much different.
 Same routine, dinner, spending time with my friends.”